etigerstudio/typora-misty-theme/README.md

 Font fallback list is tweaked for both English and Chinese, on both macOS and Windows.
 Font weight values have been slightly adjusted on Windows to match Windows-specific rendering characteristic.

+## Pending Works

+Source of Misty Theme will be ported to SACC or PostCSS in a future release to improve maintainability.

 ## Known Issues

 - ~~Borders of buttons on all platforms and context menu on *Windows* are too bright in *Dark* mode.~~
-- Background of reference panel on *Windows* is too bright in *Dark* mode.
+- Text color & Background of Preference Panel on *Windows* is too bright in *Dark* mode.
 - Colors and layouts of math block on all platforms need to be inspected and tuned.
 - Font fallback list and rendering effect has not been tested on *Linux*.
+- Text thickness & font family rendered may not be consistent on Windows of different builds or in different languages.

 > Brought to you with ❤️ by E-Tiger Studio, 2017-2019.